fls-bioinformatics-core/genomics/legacy/QC-pipeline/README.markdown

     with the output from the preprocess filter step to a log file.

 These also use `functions.sh` and `ngs_utils.sh` from the `share` directory.

-The `fastq_strand.py` utility can be used to determine the strandedness of paired-end data.

 Finally there is a reporting utility which generates HTML reports from QC runs: